Infinitesimal rational actions

 We finish the paper illustrating the above results in the case of the connected part of the $p$-torsion of abelian varieties.

 \begin{example} Let $k$ be algebraically closed and $A$ be an abelian variety defined over $k$ of dimension $g$, $p$-rank $f$ and $a$-number $a$.
 If there exists a faithful rational action of $A[p]^0$ on a curve, then by Proposition \ref{actionkerF}, $f\leq1$ and either $A[p]^{0,u}$ is trivial (if $f=1$) or $V_{\ker(F_{A[p]^{0,u}})}=0$ (if $f=0$).
-In either case, it holds that $\soc(A[p]^0)=\ker(F_{A[p]}).$ As a consequence one has that $a+f=g$.
-We then have the following two cases. \begin{itemize} \item If $f=1$, then $f=1=g$, that is $A$ is an ordinary elliptic curve and faithful rational actions of $A[p]^0=\mu_p$ on curves always exist. \item If $f=0$, then $a=g$ that is $A$ is a superspecial abelian variety.
-Superspecial abelian varieties are always isomorphic to a product of supersingular elliptic curves \cite[Theorem 2]{OortSSpAV}.
-Then, by Proposition \ref{faithrationalactions}, there exist always faithful rational actions of $A[p]$, for $A$ superspecial, on curves. \end{itemize} More generally, if there exists a faithful rational action of $A[p]^0$ on a variety of dimension $n$, then $0\leq g-f\leq a(n-f)$.
-Indeed, by Proposition \ref{actionkerF}, we have that $f\leq n$ and $V^{n-f}_{\ker(F_{A[p]^{0,u}})}=0$.
+In either case, it holds $\soc(A[p]^0)=\ker(F_{A[p]}).$ As a consequence one has that $a+f=g$.
+We then have the following two cases. \begin{itemize} \item If $f=1$, then $f=1=g$, that is $A$ is an ordinary elliptic curve and faithful rational actions of $A[p]^0=\mu_p$ on any curve always exist. \item If $f=0$, then $a=g$ that is $A$ is a superspecial abelian variety.
+Superspecial abelian varieties are always isomorphic to products of supersingular elliptic curves \cite[Theorem 2]{OortSSpAV}.
+In Example \ref{counterexample} we saw that there is no faithful rational action of $E[p]\times_kE[p]$ on any curve, for $E$ supersingular. \end{itemize} Therefore, we can conclude that there exists a faithful rational action of $A[p]^0$ on a curve if and only if $A$ is an elliptic curve.
+More generally, if there exists a faithful rational action of $A[p]^0$ on a variety of dimension $n$, then $0\leq g-f\leq a(n-f)$.
+Indeed, by Proposition \ref{actionkerF}, we have $f\leq n$ and $V^{n-f}_{\ker(F_{A[p]^{0,u}})}=0$ (if $f=n$ then there is no unipotent part).
 This means that where $n_i\leq n-f$ for every $i\in I$.
 As a consequence, $g-f=\sum_{i\in I}n_i\leq a(n-f)$.

 Notice that if $g\leq n$ we don't get any interesting information and moreover by Remark \ref{thm+Brion} there exist always generically free rational actions of $A[p]^0$ on varieties of dimension $n$.
-As explained above, such faithful rational actions may occur even when $g>n$.
-Notice that the numerical condition given holds true for any $G\simeq G^u\times_kG^d$ infinitesimal commutative trigonalizable $k$-group scheme with a faithful rational action on a variety of dimension $n$, with $a=\dim_k(\Lie (\soc(G^u)))$, $f=\dim_k(\Lie (\soc(G^s)))$ and $g=\dim_k(\Lie (G))$. \end{example}
+Nevertheless, such faithful rational actions may occur even when $g>n$ (if $n>1$, as seen in the first part).
+For example, by Proposition \ref{suffcondfaithact}, there exist faithful rational actions of the $p$-torsion of a superspecial abelian variety of any dimension on any variety of dimension $\geq2$ (but not on curves).